 •best practice to advance research integrity, funding and reporting

-The conference was announced in the European Commission Communication responding to the European Citizens Initiative "Stop Vivisection" and is one of four actions that should contribute towards the goal of, ultimately, phasing out animal testing.
-The other three actions are: (1) accelerating progress in the Three R's through knowledge sharing, (2) development, validation and implementation of new alternative approaches, (3) enforcement of compliance with the Three R's principle and alignment of relevant sector legislation.
-The conference will include a session to report progress on these three actions.
+The conference was announced in the European Commission Communication responding to the European Citizens Initiative "Stop Vivisection" and was one of four actions that should contribute towards the goal of, ultimately, phasing out animal testing.
+The other three actions were: (1) accelerating progress in the Three R's through knowledge sharing, (2) development, validation and implementation of new alternative approaches, (3) enforcement of compliance with the Three R's principle and alignment of relevant sector legislation.
+The conference included a session to report progress on these three actions.